Extreme heat postpones United Way kickoff event

 Officials announced Monday that the event will now take place on Sept.
 18 but at the same time and location, from 2:30-4:30 p.m. at Breese Stevens Field.

-The event, billed as a family-friendly carnival, provides visitors a chance to sample United Way offerings, take home a free t-shirt and to create educational packets to be distributed to local families through United Way nonprofit partners.
+The event, billed as a family-friendly carnival, provides visitors a chance to sample United Way offerings, take home a free T-shirt and create educational packets to be distributed to local families through United Way nonprofit partners.

 The event, where United Way officials will announce their fundraising goal for its fiscal year, is expected to draw nearly 700 people.